Woodruff-Scientific-Ltd/PyFECONS/README.md

 This will use inputs from `customers/CATF/mfe/DefineInputs.py` file, output assets to `customers/CATF/mfe/outputs/`, and create a copy of the inputs `input.json` and outputs `data.json`.

+### Customer Custom Templates

+You can override the library templates in `pyfecons/costing/REACTOR_TYPE/templates` folder by adding a template of the exact same file name to the `customers/CUSTOMER_NAME/REACTOR_TYPE/templates` directory.
+The costing code will use files in the `customers/` directory before the library with the same substitutions.

+### Customer Custom Included Files

+You can override the library included files in `pyfecons/costing/REACTOR_TYPE/included_files` folder by adding a template of the exact same file name to the `customers/CUSTOMER_NAME/REACTOR_TYPE/included_files` directory.
+The costing code will use  files in the `customers/` directory before the library with the same substitutions.
+NB you must have the file in the same directory structure relative to `included_files/`.
+I.e. `customers/CATF/ife/included_files/StandardFigures/WSLTD_logo.png`.

 ## Importing PyFECONs into your project